canonical/sphinx-docs-starter-pack/docs/content/customise.rst

 * ``sphinx_last_updated_by_git``

 The `canonical_sphinx` extension is required for the starter pack.
-It automatically enables the following extensions:
+It automatically enables and sets default configurations for the following extensions:

 * ``custom-rst-roles``
 * ``myst_parser``